dotnet/docs-maui/docs/fundamentals/windows.md

 - `ModalPushing`, with `ModalPushingEventArgs`, which is raised when a view is modally pushed.
 - `PopCanceled`, which is raised when a modal pop is cancelled.

-The `VisualElement` class has a `Window` property that exposes the parent `Window` object.
+The <xref:Microsoft.Maui.Controls.VisualElement> class has a `Window` property that exposes the parent `Window` object.
 This property can be accessed from any page, layout, or view, to manipulate `Window` objects.

 ## Create a Window